hanishkvc/prgs-rustland-tester-fuzzerk/README.rst

 Overview
 ##########

+This can be used to test input parsing logic of programs to see, that they handle all possible input cases sufficiently robustly.

+The program could be expecting its input from console(/stdin) or from a file or over a tcp or tls connection.

 Library & Helper modules
 ||||||||||||||||||||||||||

 Fuzzers and Chains
 ===================

-At the core, the library defines a Fuzz trait, which allows fuzzers to be created.
-And FuzzChain containers to allow fuzzers to be chained together to create the needed end pattern of data.
+At the core, the library defines

+* a Fuzz trait, which allows fuzzers to be created.

+* and FuzzChain containers to allow fuzzers to be chained together to create the needed end pattern of data.

 In turn it also provides a set of predefined fuzzers, which generate new binary buffer each time they are called, with either random or looped or mixture of random and presetup data, based on how they are configured.

+NOTE: The logics involved maintain and generate binary data, so that it can contain either textual data or purely binary data or a mixture of both.

 One could define two kinds of fuzzers based on what is needed.